-The analysis in this first step interprets descriptive statistics in light of relevant human rights standards to measure the extent of the realization of the right in the country and judge the reasonableness of outcomes achieved by the state.
-This provides a significant amount of initial information, however examining these outcome indicators alone is not determinative of the state's compliance with its obligation to fulfill.
+The analysis in this first step interprets descriptive statistics in light of relevant human rights standards to measure the extent of the realization of the right in the country.
+By highlighting patterns and trends in the experiences of individuals or groups, this analysis helps judge the reasonableness of outcomes achieved by the state.
+This provides a significant amount of initial information, however examining outcomes alone is not determinative of the state's compliance with its obligation to fulfill.
 As we highlighted above, poor outcomes might constitute prima facie non-compliance.
 However, given their contingency on resources and the fact that the results of policies and programs are not always wholly within the state's control, it is also necessary to analyze the state's conduct.
-For example, although there might be disparities in outcomes among population groups, governments may be making genuine efforts to close these gaps and eliminate historic discrimination.
+For example, although there might be disparities among population groups, governments may be making genuine efforts to close these gaps and eliminate historic discrimination.
 Thus, the next step in the OPERA framework assesses the commitments and efforts that have been made by the state to realize the right(s) under review.

-Step 2: Policy Efforts - Assessing state commitment & effort to fulfill ESC rights
+Step 2 - Policy Efforts: Assessing state commitment and efforts to fulfill ESC rights